CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'OpenTelemetry', 'tracing', 'metrics', 'logging', 'distributed tracing', 'Prometheus', 'custom spans', 'observability'.
-These cover the main terms a developer would use when needing this skill.
+Includes strong natural trigger terms: 'OpenTelemetry', 'tracing', 'metrics', 'logging', 'distributed tracing', 'Prometheus', 'custom spans', 'observability backends' — these are terms users would naturally use when needing this skill.

 3 / 3